mossicrue/kup-manifest-backup/README.md

-# kup-manifest-backup
+# KUP Manifest Backup
-Easy export your Openshift manifest easy as drink a kup of tea
+Easy backup your Openshift manifest easy as drink a kup of tea